Ghilt/Rabbit/README.md

     ( [ ) ]

-If you think those inverted bracket instructions are kind of ugly wait until you see the conditional construction, speaking of which
+If you think those inverted bracket instructions are kind of ugly wait until you see the conditional construction, speaking of which:

 #### Conditional instruction

     {}
     Default input: Caret

-In the snippets below the first line is symbolising code where capital lettes symbolize any non {} instruction.
-The second line is the bracket's input which by default is the value at the caret is named on the third line.
+In the snippets below the first line is symbolising code, where capital lettes symbolize any non `{}` instruction.
+The second line is symbolizing the bracket's input, first input and second input.

     {ABCDE}FGHI{JKL}MNO
     v1    v2